-Western SARE Sabbatical applications should include a Host Institution, a Host Principal Investigator (PI) who is a researcher at the Host Institution, a Home Institution, a Sabbatical Researcher (Co-PI) who is a researcher at the Home institution, and at least one agricultural Producer at the location of the Host Institution.
-Applications must provide the required documents from the Host Institution, information of the Host PI, and the Home Institution and Sabbatical researcher documentation detailed below.
+Western SARE Sabbatical applications should include at least three individuals: a Host Principal Investigator (PI) who is a researcher at the institution hosting (Host Institution) the Sabbatical Researcher, a Sabbatical Researcher (Co-PI) who is a researcher at another institution (Home Institution), and at least one agricultural Producer at the location of the Host Institution.
+Applications must provide the required documents from the Host Institution, the Host PI, the Home Institution, and the Sabbatical Researcher detailed below.

-- Sabbatical Researcher: researchers eligible for a Sabbatical Paid Leave who have the support of their home institution (hereafter Home Institution) and who have demonstrated expertise in sustainable agriculture research and education are eligible to apply for a Western SARE Sabbatical Grant.
-While applicants for a Western SARE Sabbatical Grant could reside outside the Western region of the United States, including foreign countries, all research and education activities should be conducted within the Western U.S. region.
-Applications should be done in association with a primary Host Institution located within the Western region, including universities, federal agencies, and non-governmental organizations.
-Having additional collaborating institutions and research sites in the Western U.S. region is allowed. - Host Principal Investigator: The PI is responsible for coordinating the project and carrying out its contractual provisions, for all expenditures, and for achieving the stated research and education objectives. - Producer: A person qualifies as an agricultural Producer (farmer/rancher) if they have a for-profit operation and: - Their primary occupation is farming or ranching and have a farm/ranch taxpayer identification number (TIN); or - They are a part-time producer with at least \$1,000 documented annual income or equivalent from farming or ranching activities.
+- Sabbatical Researcher: researchers eligible for a Sabbatical Paid Leave who have the support of their home institution (hereafter Home Institution) and who have demonstrated expertise in sustainable agriculture research and education are eligible for a Western SARE Sabbatical Grant.
+While Sabbatical Researchers could reside outside the Western region of the United States, including foreign countries, all research and education activities should be conducted within the Western U.S. region.
+Applications should be done in association with a primary Host Institution within the Western region, including universities, federal agencies, and non-governmental organizations.
+Additional collaborating institutions and research sites in the Western U.S. region are allowed. - Host Principal Investigator: The PI is responsible for coordinating the project and carrying out its contractual provisions, for all expenditures, and for achieving the stated research and education objectives. - Producer: A person qualifies as an agricultural Producer (farmer/rancher) if they have a for-profit operation and: - Their primary occupation is farming or ranching and have a farm/ranch taxpayer identification number (TIN); or - They are a part-time producer with at least \$1,000 documented annual income or equivalent from farming or ranching activities.

-Project Requirements:
+Project Requirements

-- a) Home Institution requirements: The Sabbatical Researcher will be a Co-PI of the project and should negotiate a Paid Sabbatical Leave for at least 6 months with their home institution in order to be eligible for Sabbatical funding.
+Home Institution requirements: The Sabbatical Researcher will be a Co-PI of the project and should negotiate a Paid Sabbatical Leave for at least 6 months with their home institution to be eligible for Sabbatical funding.
 A letter from the Home Institution indicating approval and support of the Sabbatical or proof that the Sabbatical Leave request was initiated, along with a time frame for its resolution, must be included in the application and should specify the terms of the Sabbatical Leave.
-If your proposal is selected for funding, no funds will be deployed before having a complete approval of the Sabbatical Leave request. - b) Sabbatical Researcher requirements: The Sabbatical Researcher should negotiate with their home institution a Sabbatical Paid Leave prior to the release of any Western SARE funds.
+If your proposal is selected for funding, no funds will be deployed before having complete approval of the Sabbatical Leave request.

+Sabbatical Researcher requirements: The Sabbatical Researcher should negotiate with their home institution a Sabbatical Paid Leave prior to the release of any Western SARE funds.
 If applicable, carriers of the appropriate visa for conducting research and educational activities in the U.S. for the period of the project should provide this information to the Host Institution and must be verified by Western SARE before the Subaward Agreement can be fully executed.